tunnckoCore/mukla/README.md

 - Backward-compatible with [assertit][].
 I'm using it from 1+ year everywhere in my 270+ packages.
 - Support for node 0.10 for next couple of months.
 - Support for custom reporters - it just emits two events: `pass` and `fail`.
-  + Reporeters should be just event emitter.
+  + Reporeter should be just event emitter.
   + One simple built-in reporter.
 - "Fail-first", meaining it stops after the first failing test.
   + Not wanted, but with that design that's all we can do.